adriandoonan/improv-toolbox/src/content/exercises/cliffweb-compliment-boast.md

 ---
-name: "Compliment / Boast"
+name: Compliment / Boast
-purpose: "Agreement"
+purpose: Agreement
-shortDescription: "This is an exercise to boost the confidence and vulnerability of members of a group."
+shortDescription: This is an exercise to boost the confidence and vulnerability of members of a group.
-description: |
-  This is an exercise to boost the confidence and vulnerability of members of a group.
+description: This is an exercise to boost the confidence and vulnerability of members of a group.
 In pairs, students compliment each other or receive compliments, switching according to the instructor.
-Pairs are mixed up and players are encouraged to boast trying to toe the line between confidence and braggadocio.
 tags:
-  - "Will Hines - How to be the greatest improviser on earth"
+- Will Hines - How to be the greatest improviser on earth
 - confidence
 - pairs
-source: "Will Hines - How to be the greatest improviser on earth"
+source: Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---